JamesRandall/Simple-Paging-Grid/README.md

 **Option**      |**Description**
 ----------------|-----------------------------------------
 ajaxError       |*(Optional)* Called in the event of errors contacting the server.
-Same format as the jQuery ajax error handler. cellTemplates   |*(Optional)* By default Simple Paging Grid just places the value of your data into each cell however if you want to get more funky than that, for example to include hyperlinks, then you can render the contents using Handlebars (see below). cellContainerTemplates |*(Optional)* Allows the containers for each cell to be rendered with a custom style.
+Same format as the jQuery ajax error handler. bootstrapVersion|*(Optional)* Set to 2 to use Bootstrap 2 or 3 for version 3.
+Defaults to 3. cellTemplates   |*(Optional)* By default Simple Paging Grid just places the value of your data into each cell however if you want to get more funky than that, for example to include hyperlinks, then you can render the contents using Handlebars (see below). cellContainerTemplates |*(Optional)* Allows the containers for each cell to be rendered with a custom style.
 By default cell containers are plain td tags. columnDefinitionTemplates|*(Optional)* Allows column tags to be defined before the thead block.